 - Apply for notification of Tax Registration Number

 Although these initiatives were supposed to make the Asylum Service accessible to everyone, as well as to avoid congestion and long waiting queues outside the Regional Asylum Offices, especially during the pandemic crisis, the adjustment of the applicants and beneficiaries to this new reality was not easy, and at times, not even possible.
 The main difficulty was the actual access to the platform, since many of the persons of concern were either illiterate or technologically illiterate.
 This issue, combined with the fact that the Asylum Offices did not serve requests that could be submitted through the online system, eventually excluded many applicants and beneficiaries of those services.
-Another impediment in using this new system is the lack of access to internet in all the Registration and Identification Centers (RICs).
 The need for improvement and for the provision of alternative solutions was raised by several NGOs through a letter addressed to the National Commission of Human Rights in December 2021.
 In 2022, Amnesty International also drew attention to the fact that the platform is still not available in all languages, the initial menu is only in Greek and English, and there is a special section for refugees from Ukraine – which is an obvious discrimination against the rest of the refugee population, – providing more information and facilitations options for the user of Ukrainian origin – (pending referral to the section regarding regulation of status of population of Ukrainian origin).